Skip to main content

 fetchPythPrices fetches benchmark price feeds from the Pyth Network API for one or more symbols.

-Results are cached in memory for 60 seconds.
+The return value is a Record<string, PythPriceEntry>.
+Each entry includes: Results are cached in memory for 60 seconds.
 On network failure, fetchPythPrices returns the cached result if available, otherwise an empty object.

 Recording context as custom events